NavyaaSharma/ffds/README.md

 ### https://ffds-new.herokuapp.com/verifyemail?email={useremail}
 ### if email is verified then
-json response - email is verified
+json response - Email is verified
 ### if email is not verified
-json response - email not verified
+json response - Email is not verified

 ### https://ffds-new.herokuapp.com/login?email={useremail}&password={userpassword}
 ### if email doesnt exist